ILIAS-TechnicalBoard/ILIAS/docs/development/accessibility-process.md

       bugs based on Accessibility Assessment Reports
     * Has sound understanding of accessibility and can be consulted by developers on bugs.
+    * Works in close coordination with/or is member of the UI/UX/A11y expert group.

 * Chair SIG Accessibility
     * Role requirements are described in [Rules of Procedure](https://docu.ilias.de/goto_docu_cat_3773.html)